Introduction

 dim_point_in_time: A joint reference point for all data

 This is used to filter time centrally, so other joins respect that single reference point.
-This table can cover all possible dates.

 Relations